-Get to Know Justin from Southern Beer Tours
+Get to Know Justin from Southern Culinary Tours

-In case you haven't heard, beer tours have made it to Gwinnett.
+In case you haven't heard, food and beer tours have made it to Gwinnett.

-We sat down and asked Justin a few questions about Southern Beer Tours so grab a beer and get to know a little more about your new favorite tour guide:
+We sat down and asked Justin a few questions about Southern Culinary Tours so grab a beer and get to know a little more about your new favorite tour guide: